wences-sanchez/Knowledge-Base/pages/Python Crash Course (highlights).md

 		- Python has a special syntax for accessing the last element in a list.
 By asking for the item at index -1, Python always returns the last item in the list: #ñspace
 		- -
 		- -
-		- Show in a slice the first three items of the list players. #card
+		- Show in a slice the first three items of the list players. #car id:: 63401531-af95-4f5c-a970-7b210aa5fe64
 			- print(players[0:3])
 		- -
 		- -
-		- Copy the list my_foods to the list friend_foods without affectations. #card
+		- Copy the list my_foods to the list friend_foods without affectations. #car
 			- friend_foods = my_foods[:]
 		- -
 		- -